 - Total Drive Time: 5 hours, 15 minutes

-- Where to Stay: The Bookcliffs B&B is a good non-chain option (book on Booking.com or Hotels.com) or try this Studio on Main on Airbnb.
+- Where to Stay: The Bookcliffs B&B is a good non-chain option (book on Booking.com or Hotels.com) or try this cute downtown loft on VRBO.

 Day #3 of this Colorado national park road trip is a driving day – it’s actually the longest day of driving during the whole itinerary.
 You need to backtrack a little out of the Rockies back onto the east side, then cross again on I-70 to make your way to Grand Junction.